 Among the most common pricing formulas are linear inch or square inch pricing.
 In other words, you charge a set dollar amount per square inch (that’s the length times the width of your piece), or a set dollar amount per linear inch (that’s the length plus the width of your piece).

 There is no right or wrong method; choose what works for you, and stick with it across every piece you create.
 Then, when you’re ready to increase your prices, it will be straightforward and easy for both you and your collectors to understand.
-Read this blog post for a helpful breakdown of various pricing formulas with examples.
+Read Help!
+How Do I Price My Paintings? for a helpful breakdown of various pricing formulas with examples.

 Never fluctuate your pricing.

-What this means is maintain your prices until you raise them.
+What this means is maintain your prices until you raise them for good.
 Don’t lower your prices for an outdoor art fair and then raise them back up for a gallery show.
 This is unprofessional and can be be harmful for gallery relationships.